440 Huntington Avenue

 For the first decade of his career, Professor Felleisen developed a new theoretical framework for modeling programming languages.
 Over time, this framework has provided the most widely used technique for proving type soundness theorems, the fundamental correctness claims for programming languages.

-In 1995, Felleisen launched two related projects: the first, a K-12 outreach project with the goal of synthesizing mathematics and programming education, and second, the Racket language design project in support of the outreach project.
+In 1995, Felleisen launched two related projects: (1) a K-12 outreach project with the goal of synthesizing mathematics and programming education and (2) the Racket language design project in support of the outreach project.
 Professor Felleisen and his team taught dozens of intensive five-day teacher training workshops over 20 years, focusing on program design as systematic problem solving.
 Working with Northeastern undergraduates, they created the Bootstrap curriculum for middle schools; the curriculum was adopted by code.org.
-The team’s Racket programming language became a test bed for language design ideas, from mix-ins to frameworks for domain-specific languages, from software contracts to gradual typing systems, and from web programming disciplines to distributed interactions.
+The team’s Racket programming language became a test bed for language design ideas, from mixins to frameworks for domain-specific languages, from software contracts to gradual typing systems, and from web programming disciplines to distributed interactions.
 The language is used in many applications, from Department of Defense software to Naughty Dog’s games.